MACROCAT INTERMEDIATE MACROECONOMICS

 ***In AggS/AggD analysis, equilibrium is achieved when Aggregate Supply equals Aggregate Demand, where AggS and AggD are each conceived as a relationship between income (Y) and the price level (P).
 The logical integrety of this construction is threatened by tha fact that the two P-Y relationships (underlying AggD and AggS) are based on different–and conflicting–assumptions about the way a market economy functions.

 Class Attendance: Students are required to attend all class meetings and to arrive before the lecture begins.
 (Late-arriving students create a distraction for other students and for the instructor.)
-The students will be required to sign an attendance roster each day.
-A harsh penalty will be imposed on any student who signs the attendance roster for another student: The signer and possibly the signee will forfeit all attendance points.
+The students will sign an attendance roster each day.
+Documentation of excused absences must be presented within one week of the absence A harsh penalty will be imposed on any student who signs the attendance roster for another student: The signer and possibly the signee will forfeit all attendance points.

 Class Participation: Student participation is encouraged and welcomed.
 Questions for the purpose of clarification will benefit most all the students; critical questions and comments tend to make the course more interesting.

 Organization, Readings, and Exam Schedule: The reading material is divided into three lecture series as shown in the table below.
-The table includes reading assignments from Roger LeRoy Miller and David D. VanHoose, Macroeconomics: Theories, Policies, and International Applications as well as readings available through this site.
+The table includes reading assignments from Richard T. Froyen's Macroeconomics: Theories and Policies, 9th edition, as well as readings available through this site.
 The scheduling of the textbook chapters may be modified as the course progresses.
 Also, additional readings may be assigned as appropriate.

 General Topic